-Good, Fast, Or Cheap Communications
+Good, Fast, or Cheap

 I’m a CMMA member and was recently asked to provide a written response to the question below.
 Because I share practically everything, below is my response.
 Hope you enjoy it.